3rd Eye

 How important is the resolution?

 That depends on what you are using the camera for.
-If you want to
+If you want to see fine

-see fine details such as facial features or images on a cash register
+details such as facial features or images on a cash register display then a CCD

-display then a CCD camera is a must.
-In general expect that a black
+camera is a must.
+In general expect that a black and white CCD camera will

-and white CCD camera will start at $125 retail including a lens on the
+start at $125 retail including a lens on the CCD camera body.
+Everything

-CCD camera body.
-Everything below that price is likely to be a CMOS-
+below that price is likely to be a CMOS-based camera.
+CMOS chips are used in

-cameras you can attach to your PC.
-They provide a good picture for
+low-end products such as web cameras you can attach to your PC.
+They

-relatively short distances (up to 15 feet) and good light levels (all
+provide a good picture for relatively short distances (up to 15 feet) and good

-interior lights on).
+light levels (all interior lights on).

-If you are using the cameras for commercial security (like watching for
+If you are using the cameras for commercial security (like watching for theft)

-theft) then a CCD camera is a must.
+then a CCD camera is a must.

 After resolution the type of lens you use is an important choice.
-Two
+Two important

 Iris

-An iris controls the amount of light that passes through the lens
+An iris controls the amount of light that passes through the lens opening.
+Auto-

-opening.
-Auto-irises adjust the opening based on changes of light in
+irises adjust the opening based on changes of light in a room.
+This is similar to

-a room.
-This is similar to the human eye.
-An auto-iris is very
+the human eye.
+An auto-iris is very important in areas where the lighting

-exterior windows or rooms with variable lighting.
+changes such as rooms with exterior windows or rooms with variable lighting.

 Lens Diameter

-The lens’s opening size (its diameter) affects how wide and long the
+The lens’s opening size (its diameter) affects how wide and long the field of

-larger the diameter the narrow the field but the longer it is.
-So you
+the narrow the field but the longer it is.
+So you want a lens with a low diameter

-by 40.
-But a large diameter (such as 8 mm) would be great for
+(such as 2.6 mm) for a room about 40 by 40.
+But a large diameter (such as 8

-focusing on a distant door.
+mm) would be great for focusing on a distant door.

-Low-end cameras come with integrated lenses that have both a fixed
+Low-end cameras come with integrated lenses that have both a fixed iris and a

-that must be purchased or variable lenses.
+purchased or variable lenses.

 Digital Security Camera Types